eahanson/seleniumquery/README.markdown

 Did you end your last method call with a `!`?
 Do you have exactly one `!`?
 Are you using `[]` to access Javascript attributes?

+### What's the argument to the SeleniumQuery constructor?

+It expects an instance of webrat's `selenium` class.
+But all it needs is an object that responds to `get_eval`.

 ### Where are the tests?

 Um, I test drove this by writing some Selenium tests.
 I should include those here, but I haven't.